 The Audit Committee oversees GSI Technology's financial reporting process on behalf of the Board of Directors.
 Management has the primary responsibility for the financial statements and the reporting process, including the design and maintenance of our internal control systems.
-Our independent registered public accounting firm, BDO USA, LLP, is responsible for expressing an opinion as to the conformity of our audited financial statements with generally accepted accounting principles and the effectiveness of our internal control over financial reporting.
-BDO USA, LLP has served as our independent registered public accounting firm since its appointment in September 2017.
+Our independent registered public accounting firm, BDO USA, P.A., is responsible for expressing an opinion as to the conformity of our audited financial statements with generally accepted accounting principles.
+BDO USA, P.A. has served as our independent registered public accounting firm since its appointment in September 2017.